EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Methodology

 where $\mathcal{A}(\cdot)$ denotes the Flash Attention operation.

 It is worth noting that, despite the adoption of a two-stage training strategy, the training process remains highly efficient and can be completed within a very short timeframe.
 This is attributed to the lightweight nature of our network, which contains fewer than 50M parameters for a 7B model (detailed in Table \ref{tab:config_summary}).
-Specifically, we can complete the training of EchoKV for a 7B model in less than one A100 GPU-hour, a cost that is fully comparable to existing offline SVD search methods.
+Specifically, we can complete the training of EchoKV for a 7B model in only a few minutes on a single A100 GPU.